 Even with a previous COVID-19 infection, people who have not started/completed their primary series or those who are eligible for a booster dose, are still strongly recommended to complete their COVID-19 series.
 Immunity from an infection may not last and you can get COVID-19 again.
 For recommendations on when to get a COVID-19 vaccine, see Previous COVID-19 Infection.

 Routine immunization for infants and toddlers is still important during COVID-19.
 Vaccine preventable diseases are still spreading globally.
 Waiting to vaccinate can leave children vulnerable to diseases.
-Vaccines should only be postponed if your child is sick with respiratory symptoms to prevent any possible spread of COVID-19.
+Vaccines should only be postponed if your child is sick with respiratory symptoms to prevent any possible spread of COVID-19 or other respiratory illness.

-Children six months and older may receive a COVID-19 vaccine at the same time as, or at any time before or after any other vaccines, including the flu shot.
+Children six months and older may receive a COVID-19 vaccine at the same time as, or at any time before or after any other vaccines, including the flu vaccine.

 For more details, see: